21isenough/LightningATM/docs/guide/button.md

 The button is relatively easy to wire.
 See [wiring](/docs/guide/wiring.md).
 A soldering iron may be required.
 The individual poles must be measured unless this is clearly stated in the documentation for the button.
 The button closes the contact and is therefore NO (normal open) switching.

-The LED is preferably designed for 3.3 V. Slightly different voltages (e.g. 5V) can still work.
+The LED is preferably designed for 3V.
+Slightly different voltages (e.g. 5V) can still work.
 Classic doorbell buttons often meet this requirement.
 It is important that you **not** connect the LED directly between LED+ and GND!
 The output current would overwhelm the Raspberry Pi and possibly destroy it.
 Therefore, a resistor must always be connected in series to limit the current.
-It's a bit dependent on the LED used, but 220 ohms is a guide.
+It's a bit dependent on the LED used, but 220 or 330 ohms is a guide.
 Of course without warranty and guarantee!
 DYOR

 Here is an [example](https://www.amazon.de/dp/B00UFNI47I/) for a small LED button that also fits well in the pocket version.